Share

 The first step in recycling fashion is learning how to properly care for clothes you already own.

-Wash items in cold water, line dry them when possible, and avoid using harsh detergents or fabric softeners that could damage fabric fibers over time.
+Wash items in cold water, line dry them when possible, and avoid using harsh detergents or fabric softeners that could damage fabric fibres over time.

 These tips will help extend the life of your wardrobe so you don’t have to buy new clothes as frequently!

-Check out our tips for textile care so your garments stay in excellent condition long after you bought them.
+Check out our Textile Care Guides so your garments stay in excellent condition long after you buy them.

 Buy Secondhand Fashion & Extend a Garments Lifecycle